The infection is caused by a type of bacteria called Helicobacter pylori (H. pylori).

 Complications of H. pylori infection

 Virtually all people who have H. pylori infection have stomach inflammation (gastritis Gastritis Gastritis is inflammation of the stomach lining.
 The inflammation can be caused by many factors, including infection, stress resulting from severe illness, injury, use of aspirin and other nonsteroidal... read more ), which may affect the entire stomach or only the lower part (antrum).
 Infection can sometimes lead to erosive gastritis Gastritis and perhaps even a stomach (gastric) ulcer Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
 Peptic ulcers can result from infection with Helicobacter... read more .

 H. pylori contributes to ulcer formation by increasing acid production, interfering with the stomach's normal defenses against stomach acid, and producing toxins.

-Long-term infection with H. pylori increases the risk of stomach cancer Stomach Cancer A Helicobacter pylori infection is a risk factor for stomach cancer.
+Long-term infection with H. pylori increases the risk of stomach cancer Stomach Cancer A Helicobacter pylori infection is a major risk factor for stomach cancer.
 Vague abdominal discomfort, weight loss, and weakness are some typical symptoms.
-Diagnosis includes endoscopy and biopsy... read more .
+Diagnosis includes endoscopy... read more .

 Ulcers caused by H. pylori infection cause symptoms similar to ulcers caused by other disorders, including pain in the upper abdomen.